Efficient Agent Training for Computer Use

 \subsection{Cross-Platform Evaluation}

-We further evaluated our model on the popular OSWorld benchmark to assess cross-platform generalization capabilities.
-As shown in~\autoref{tab:osworld}, our PC Agent-E model, despite being trained exclusively on Windows data, demonstrates a 34\% relative improvement in computer use capabilities on Linux systems as well.
-These results validate the strong cross-platform generalizability of our efficient agent training methodology.
+We further evaluated our model on OSWorld to assess cross-platform generalization capabilities.
+As shown in Table~\ref{tab:osworld}, despite being trained exclusively on Windows data, PC Agent-E achieves a 34\% relative improvement in Linux systems as well.
+These results validate the generalizability of our method.

-We also identified an interesting phenomenon in the experiments, which we designate as \textit{infeasible hacking} in~\autoref{sec:waa-v2}: the weaker Qwen2.5-VL-72B model paradoxically achieved markedly better performance on infeasible tasks.
-This observation suggests that current infeasible task evaluations do not accurately reflect a computer use agent's capabilities.
-Future research may focus on designing stronger evaluation criteria for infeasible tasks, including assessing an agent's rationale when declaring a task as impossible, to minimize exploitative behaviors.
+We also identified an interesting phenomenon in this experiment, which we designate as \textit{infeasible hacking} in~\autoref{sec:waa-v2}: the weaker Qwen2.5-VL-72B model paradoxically achieved markedly better performance on infeasible tasks.
+This observation suggests that current infeasible task evaluations do not accurately reflect computer use agents' capabilities.
+Future research may design better criteria for infeasible tasks, such as checking agents' rationale when declaring tasks impossible.